Preeverse/cybersecurity-projects/Projects/SIEM/Splunk/index-and-forwarder-config/README.md

 ### Steps
 1. Click **New Index**
 ![Index-Nav](screenshots/index_nav.png)

 2. Configure the following:
    - **Index Name:** `windows`
    - **Data Type:** Events
    - Leave other settings as default

-3. Save the index and verify its creation by searchign it in Search Index field.
+3. Save the index and verify its creation by searching it in Search Index field.
 ![windows-verifyindex](screenshots/windows_index.png)

 ---